-- You can apply for a Type D visa for a stay of up to twelve months, in which case it may no longer be necessary to apply for a residence permit in Germany.
+- You can apply for a national visa (Type D visa) for a stay of up to twelve months, in which case it may no longer be necessary to apply for a residence permit in Germany.
 The duration of your research must not exceed the period of your residence permit.

-To apply for a Type D visa you will need the following documents:
+To apply for a national visa (Type D visa) you will need the following documents:

 - passport (valid for the duration of the stay)

 - proof of the intended activity (e.g. scholarship, employment contract, letter of invitation or hosting agreement with the relevant Leipzig University research institution)

 - proof that you have sufficient financial resources to support yourself, unless this is apparent from the aforementioned documents